Molly Maguires: McParland penetrates the "inner circle"

 After months of little progress, McParland reported some plans by the "inner circle".
 Gomer James, a Welshman, had shot and wounded one of the Mollies, and plans were formulated for a revenge killing.
 But the wheels of revenge were grinding slowly.
 And there was other violence:

 A plan to destroy a railroad bridge was abandoned due to the presence of outsiders.
-The Irish miners had been forbidden to set foot in the public square in Mahanoy City, and a plan to occupy it by force of arms was considered then abandoned.
-In the meantime a messenger reported that [W.M.]
+The Irish miners had been forbidden to set foot in the public square in Mahanoy City, and a plan to occupy it by force of arms was considered and then abandoned.
+In the meantime, a messenger reported that [W.M.]
 Thomas, the would-be killer of one of the Mollies, had been killed in the stable where he worked.
 McParland himself had been asked to supply the hidden killers with food and whiskey, according to the detective.
 According to Horan and Swiggett:

-Another plan was in the works, this one against two night watchmen, Pat McCarron and Benjamin K. Yost, a Tamaqua Borough Patrolman.
+Another plan was in the works, this one against two night watchmen, Pat McCarron and Benjamin Franklin Yost, a Tamaqua Borough Patrolman.
 Jimmy Kerrigan and Thomas Duffy were said to despise Yost, who had arrested them on numerous occasions.
 Yost was shot as he put out a street light, which at that time necessitated climbing the lamp pole.
 Before he died, he reported that his killers were Irish, but were not Kerrigan or Duffy.
 McParland recorded that a Mollie named William Love had killed a Justice of the Peace, surnamed Gwyther, in Girardville.
 Unknown Mollies were accused of wounding a man outside his saloon in Shenandoah.
 Gomer James was killed while tending bar.
 Then, McParland recorded, a group of Mollies reported to him that they had killed a mine boss named Sanger, and another man who was with him.
 Forewarned of the attempt, McParland had sought to arrange protection for the mine boss, but was unsuccessful.